Invariant quantile regression for heterogeneous environments: Methodology: Invariant Quantile Regression

-where $\mathsf{R}(\boldsymbol{\beta};\boldsymbol{\omega})$ is the pooled population-level quantile loss function.
+where $\mathsf{R}(\boldsymbol{\beta};\boldsymbol{\omega})$ is the pooled population-level quantile loss function, and $\gamma>0$ is a hyper-parameter.
 While the population-level objective in \eqref{eq3.1} provides a characterization of invariance and causal structure, its direct empirical implementation is hindered by the non-differentiability of the quantile loss and the indicator-based invariance penalty.
 This lack of smoothness poses substantial challenges for both computation and theoretical analysis.

-To address these difficulties, we adopt the kernel smoothing strategy reviewed in Section~\ref{sec2.2}.
-This technique enables practical implementation of L-BFGS-B approach \citep{byrd1995limited,zhu1997algorithm} or Gumbel approximation \citet{maddison2017concrete,jang2017categorical} for solution search; see Section~\ref{sec4} for details.
-The resulting kernel-smoothed focused invariance quantile regression (KSFIQR) estimator, denoted by $\hat{\boldsymbol{\beta}}_{h,Q}$, is defined as the minimizer of the following empirical loss function for a given bandwidth $h$:
+To address these difficulties, we adopt the kernel smoothing strategy reviewed in Section~\ref{sec2.2} to handle the non-differentiability of the quantile loss.
+This technique enables practical implementation via either brute force combined with the L-BFGS-B approach \citep{byrd1995limited,zhu1997algorithm}, or the Gumbel approximation \citep{maddison2017concrete,jang2017categorical} for solution search to handle the indicator function in $\mathsf{J}(\boldsymbol{\beta};\boldsymbol{\omega})$; see Section~\ref{sec3.2} for details.
+The resulting KS-IQR estimator, denoted by $\hat{\boldsymbol{\beta}}_{h,\mathsf{Q}}$, is defined as the minimizer of the empirical smoothed loss function for a given bandwidth $h$: